 Bars of Soap

 It is important for us at WE International to include food and hygiene coverage in our sponsorships because we know how hunger and hygiene issues can affect a student’s well-being both in and out of school.

 There is no minimum or maximum period for sponsoring a child.
 In your sponsorship relationship, you may send correspondence letters to your child; however, we ask that you refrain from sending other gifts as this could be a stumbling block to children in the community or family who are not sponsored.

-WE International will send you a yearly update on how you child is doing academically, and provide you an chance to keep encouraging your child.
+WE International will send you a yearly update on how you child is doing academically and provide you a chance to keep encouraging your child.
 There may be opportunities to visit your sponsored child.
 If you are a sponsor and are interested in visiting your child, please contact the Madison office.
 However, please keep in mind that the privacy and safety of our children is our priority.
 If, for whatever reason, you wish to stop sponsoring your child, just let us know in writing.
 We will work to find another donor to take over the costs of your sponsored child’s education.

 WE International is a credible, non-profit and non-governmental 501(c)(3) charitable organization with a strong record of providing vital services to the children who need them most.
 WE International staff and volunteers regularly visit and check on the child you sponsor and send you personal updates as to how he or she is doing.

 Mbabazi, C., Ochen, E. A., Onyango, E. O., & Moses Lubaale, Y. A. (2014, March).
 Out of school children study in Uganda [PDF].
 UNICEF.

 Wydick, B., Rutledge, L. & Chu, J. (2009, April).
 Does child sponsorship work?
 Evidence from Uganda using a regression discontinuity design [PDF].